coil-language/coil-lang/README.md

 [try it out](https://protej-lang.netlify.app/)

-Protej is a new OO language influenced by JavaScript, Ruby, Clojure and SmallTalk
+Protej is a new OO and functional language influenced by Clojure, Ruby and JavaScript.

 Protej implements an OO system called Protocols built on JavaScript's prototypal object system.